Researcher at Institute for Russian and Eurasian Studies, Faculty

 Keywords: governance environmental issues territorial disputes arctic justice sovereignty

-Corine Wood-Donnelly is the 2019 SYLFF Research Fellow at Uppsala University and is based at the Institute for Russian and Eurasian Studies.
+Corine Wood-Donnelly is a researcher based at the Institute for Russian and Eurasian Studies.
 An interdisciplinary researcher in International Relations and political geography, she specialises in governance and policy of the Arctic region.
-She is currently researching on environmental governance in the Arctic maritime.

 Corine Wood-Donnelly was awarded a PhD in international relations, history and international law.
 Her research interests include issues of territory and sovereignty, maritime governance, Arctic resource development and justice.
 She is the author of the book Performing Arctic Sovereignty: Policy and Visual Narratives (Routledge, 2018).